 Well, that’s quite many years ago when 3 family generations usually lived in one household.
 Which also meant there was more than one person in the kitchen and also moms didn’t have jobs or had to manage kids’ activities or help them with homework and such – like moms have to do today.
-I know these days, especially in the year of 2020, moms now also have to even be the teacher..
-Bless all of the moms out there!! 💕🙏🏻
+I know these days, especially in the year of 2022, moms have to play many more roles… Bless all of the moms out there!! 💕🙏🏻

 What is a typical Traditional Korean Party Menu?

-Although there is no one standard menu per se for Korean Dinner parties- a typical Korean Party Menu includes a rice and soup + one or more dish from each category below.
+Although there is no one standard menu per se for Korean Dinner parties- a typical Korean Party Menu always include rice and soup, one or more protein, vegetables, noodles and Kimchi.
+So it will be one or more dishes from each category below.